Mona Best: Move to Liverpool

 Being a part of Best's family meant Mona was accorded respect on Merseyside, which included meeting well-known sports personalities of the time and receiving preferential treatment when booking a table in a restaurant, or a seat in the theatre.
-The Bests lived for a short time at the Best family's large home in West Derby, which was called Ellerslie, but Mona fell out with Johnny’s sister Edna, who resented her brother's choice of wife.
-The family then moved to a small flat on Cases Street, Liverpool (above Ma Edgerton's public house), but Mona was always looking for a large house— as she had been used to in India — instead of a smaller semi-detached house, which were prevalent in the area.
+The Bests lived for a short time at the Best family's large home in West Derby, which was called Ellerslie, but Mona fell out with Johnny's sister Edna, who resented her brother's choice of wife.
+The family then moved to a small flat on Cases Street, Liverpool (above Ma Edgerton's public house), but Mona was always looking for a large house – as she had been used to in India – instead of a smaller semi-detached house, which were prevalent in the area.
 After moving to a three-bedroom house in Princess Drive, Mona persuaded her parents to leave India and live with them in Liverpool.

-After moving to 17 Queenscourt Road in 1948—where the Bests lived for nine years — Rory saw a large Victorian house for sale at 8 Hayman's Green in 1954, and told his mother about it.
-8 Hayman's Green had previously been owned by the West Derby Conservative Club, and was unlike many other family houses in Liverpool, as the house (built around 1860) was set back from the road, had 15 bedrooms and an acre of land.
+After moving to 17 Queenscourt Road in 1948 – where the Bests lived for nine years – Rory saw a large Victorian house for sale at 8 Hayman's Green in 1954, and told his mother about it.
+This house was built around 1860 and had previously been owned by the West Derby Conservative Club.
+Unlike many other family houses in Liverpool, it was set back from the road, had 15 bedrooms and an acre of land.
 All the rooms were painted dark green or brown, and the garden was totally overgrown.
+In a widely repeated story (which Beatles historian Mark Lewisohn believes to be false), Mona managed to afford this mansion by pawning all her jewellery and allegedly putting the proceeds on a rank outsider running in the 1954 Epsom Derby horse race.
+The horse, Never Say Die ridden by Lester Piggott in his first Derby victory, came home at 33-1.

 Mona decorated the living room in an Oriental style, which reflected her own upbringing in India.
 She had previously tried to interest her husband in other houses, including a Formby lighthouse, a windmill in St. Helens and a circular house in Southport, which John disliked and rejected.

 From 1961–62, Neil Aspinall became good friends with Pete and subsequently rented a room in the Bests' home.
 Aspinall became romantically involved with Mona, and during this period, he fathered a child by Mona: Vincent "Roag" Best.
 Roag was born on 21 July 1962, and just three weeks later, on 16 August 1962, Pete was dismissed from the Beatles.
-Roag's birth certificate was registered on 31 August 1962, stating his name as "Vincent Rogue [sic] Best" and naming John Best as his father.
-Mona and Johnny had separated in the late 1950s or early 1960s.
+Roag's birth certificate was registered on 31 August 1962, stating his name as "Vincent Rogue [sic] Best" and naming John Best as his father, even though Mona and Johnny had separated in the late 1950s or early 1960s.